Itchen Stoke and Ovington

-Itchen Stoke and Ovington (/ˈɒvɪŋtən/) is an English civil parish consisting of two adjoining villages in Hampshire, England, 2 mi west of Alresford town centre in the valley of the River Itchen, 5 mi north-east of Winchester, and 2 mi south-east of Itchen Abbas.
+Itchen Stoke and Ovington (/ˈɒvɪŋtən/) is a civil parish consisting of two adjoining villages in the Winchester district, in Hampshire, England, 2 mi west of Alresford town centre in the valley of the River Itchen, 5 mi north-east of Winchester, and 2 mi south-east of Itchen Abbas.

 Itchen Stoke

 The village population is 210, including Abbotstone.
 Its most notable building is the Church of St Mary, a redundant Anglican church built by the civil engineer and architect Henry Conybeare in 1856, now under the care of the Churches Conservation Trust.
 It is in an early French style, Grade II* listed and made of brown and grey rubble stone with limestone dressings.

 History

 The manor of Itchen Stoke was granted to the Bishop of Winchester by King Edgar in 960.
 The Domesday Book records the manor as having passed to Romsey Abbey, which retained it until the Dissolution of the Monasteries.
 It then passed to Sir William Paulet, later the first Marquess of Winchester and stayed with his family until the time of the Commonwealth.
 Itchen Stoke Mill (with an attached miller's cottage) is of ancient origin.
 The current building dates from the 18th century and straddles the mill race.
 Itchen Stoke House is 19th century, has nine bays and is central with small grounds; this being the former rectory.